bobaseb/energetically-coherent-computation/index.md

 Subliminal perception
 - in dimensionality reduction framework

+Sustainability
+- ecological approaches to
+- integration of knowledge systems
+- traditional and modern perspectives

 Symbol grounding problem
 - ECC's approach to
+- energetic coherence solution
+- in cognitive science
 - in computational theories
+- physical basis of
+- relationship to meaning

+Symbolic abstraction
+- emergence from coherence
+- physical constraints on
+- relationship to embodied experience

 Symbolic manipulation
 - abstract
 - contrast with energetic coherence
 - limitations for consciousness

+Symbolic meaning
+- collective maintenance of
+- cultural transmission of
+- emergence through practice

+Symbol systems
+- cultural stability of
+- energetic coherence in
+- physical grounding of
+- versus arbitrary conventions

+Symbolic manipulation
+- abstract
+- contrast with energetic coherence
+- limitations for consciousness
+- social dimension of
+- stability across time

 Symmetry principles
 - in conscious systems